 A Cook, and a Snack

-Learning Goal: I will be able to understand why the U.S. became imperialistic at the the turn of the twentieth century.
+Learning Goal: I will be able to understand the goals, benefits and detriments of American Imperialism.

 The Good Friday earthquake, 1964:

 (Second Largest Earthquake Ever Recorded)

 Pearl Harbor Attack, 1941: